pouchdb/pouchdb/docs/custom.md

 ### pouchdb-adapter-websql

-The secondary adapter used by PouchDB in the browser, using WebSQL.
+An adapter used by PouchDB in the browser, using WebSQL.
 The adapter name is `'websql'`.

+Before PouchDB 7.0.0, this was shipped as a default adapter.
+As of PouchDB 7.0.0, it must be loaded as a separate plugin.

 #### Example usage